avivamunshi/BiasCheckCityWiki/README.md

 - `Data Mounting`: This notebook was executed in Google Colab, and the data was obtained from [this](https://drive.google.com/drive/folders/1qzJcMILGuf_GjvfjwXizN5B8T9VUGhLv?usp=sharing) Google Drive folder and mounted into the notebook as per the code.

 ## Data Processing
+There are two steps here:
+1. We will delve into the process of accessing page information data from the English Wikipedia through the MediaWiki REST API.
+Our aim is to obtain **concise page info data summaries for a variety of article pages.**

+2. The next phase is where we leverage the **LiftWing ML Service API** to obtain **ORES scores** .
+By utilizing the LiftWing version of ORES, we can generate estimations of article quality for any changes made to articles.

-The code performs the following data processing steps:
+In more detail, the code performs the following data processing steps:
-1. Accesses Wikipedia page information using the MediaWiki REST API.
+1. **Accesses Wikipedia page information using the MediaWiki REST API.**

-3. Retrieves quality scores for Wikipedia articles using the ORES API.
+3. **Retrieves quality scores for Wikipedia articles using the ORES API.**
    a.
 There are articles in which we were unable to extract quality scores.
 These have been saved and listed within the notebook.

-5. Combines datasets and standardizes data.
+5. **Combines datasets and standardizes data.**

-7. Conducts data analysis to calculate articles per capita and high-quality articles per capita.
+7. **Conducts data analysis to calculate articles per capita and high-quality articles per capita.**

-9. Results from the analysis showcasing the following answers:
+9. **Results from the analysis showcasing the following answers:**
    a.
 Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order)
    b.
 Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order)
    c.
 Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order)